 There are so many fantastic places you can visit as a family for free, museums, libraries and parks are the obvious choices.
 You could also sign up for local attractions and events email newsletters or follow them on social media to find out about any free events taking place.

-One way that my family enjoy free days out is by winning tickets.
-I enter competitions as a hobby and often search for local prize like tickets to shows, events and attractions.
+One way that my family enjoys free days out is by winning tickets.
+I enter competitions as a hobby and often search for local prizes like tickets to shows, events, and attractions.
 For a great guide to getting started with entering competitions as a hobby have a look at the Super Lucky blog.

 Parking can be incredibly expensive on a day out, one way to combat this cost is to research cheaper alternatives before you set off.
 You can often find free or cheap parking in the surrounding areas, if you don’t mind a little stroll then this is a really good option.

 We recently saved over money on parking by paying in advance online, many city parking companies offer discounts on pre-booked spaces.